SystemsApproach/ops/lifecycle.rst

 deployed on that infrastructure.
 We already know about Terraform from Chapter 3: it's the agent that actually "acts on" the infrastructure-related forms.
-For its counterpart on the application side we use an open source project called Fleet.
+For its counterpart on the application side Aether uses an open source project called Fleet.

 :numref:`Figure %s <fig-fleet>` shows the big picture we are working towards.
 Notice that both Fleet and Terraform depend on the